nicolas-thomazini/docling_document_parser/README.md

 ❌ Data format error when opening scanned PDFs: the file may be corrupted or improperly structured.
 Try using a different viewer or re-scan the document.

 ⚠️ Use of deprecated functions (export_to_html()...): you may need to explicitly pass the doc argument in future versions of the library.

+## 🛠️ TODO

+This project will soon be dockerized to improve portability and ease of execution.

+✅ What's planned:

+- Create a Dockerfile with a Python environment + Docling + OCR

+- Allow running the notebook inside the container

+- Support volumes for input/output of PDFs and JSONs

+- Run OCR + extraction with a single Docker command

 ## 📃 License